- Chancellor’s Office

 1. Responsibilities of faculty and staff

 Faculty and staff are strongly encouraged to avoid any romantic or sexual relationship with a student or employee over whom they have any authority.
 If a faculty or staff member does become romantically or sexually involved with a subordinate student or employee, the faculty or staff member must remove himself or herself from any decisions affecting the other person as soon as practicable in order to avoid a conflict of interest and the potential for sexual harassment or sexual favoritism.
 The faculty or staff member may consult with the campus Equal Opportunity Officer and should speak with his or her supervisor about appropriate ways to transfer such responsibilities.
-Even if the relationship is terminated, it may be necessary for the faculty or staff member to avoid any role in future decisions affecting the other person to avoid a perceived or actual conflict of interest or sexual harassment.
+Even if the relationship is terminated, it may be necessary for the faculty or staff member to avoid any role in future decisions affecting the other person to avoid a perceived or actual conflict of interest or a claim of sexual harassment.

 A faculty or staff member who fails to disclose his or her involvement in a consenting relationship with a subordinate student or employee to his or her supervisor, or who fails or refuses to remove himself or herself from decisions affecting the other person will be subject to disciplinary action.

-Evidence of a pattern of consenting relationships between faculty or staff member and subordinate students or employees may subject the faculty or staff member to disciplinary action.
+Evidence of a pattern of consenting relationships between a faculty or staff member and subordinate students or employees may subject the faculty or staff member to disciplinary action.

 Faculty and staff members are urged to be sensitive to the possibility that a consenting relationship which presently involves no power differential becomes problematic if they are unexpectedly placed in a position of responsibility for the student or employee with whom they have become involved.